Writing Guidelines for Attorney At Work

 • Speak to the individual lawyer.
 You’re talking to a person — not an entity.
 Whether they practice in a big firm, small firm, law department, or freelance, our readers are looking for advice and actionable tips on:

-• how to run and grow their personal practices (and make a profit)
+• how to build and run their personal practices

 • new developments and innovations that keep them ahead of competitors